 As the downtown area of the city continues to expand, opportunities to address the lack of affordable housing are being identified.
-The City will explore additional state funding through the InvestNH Housing Opportunity Planning Grants program, the Community Development Finance Authority Community Center Investment Program, and the American Rescue Plan Act.
+The City will explore additional state funding through the American Rescue Plan Act as well as other opportunities as they arise.
 The City will also assist with coordination and community connections to funding for the development of previously underutilized and underdeveloped sites.